 Cockatiels have a high metabolism but can survive for 24-48 hours without food before their health is seriously impacted.
 Older, very young, or unhealthy cockatiels won’t survive as long.

 Wild cockatiels go searching for food twice a day (morning and evening).
-Cockatiels should be fed a pellet and seed mixture at least once a day, with fruits and vegetables offered in moderation.
+Cockatiels should be fed a pellets at least once a day, with fruits and vegetables offered in moderation.

 How Long Can A Cockatoo Live Without Food?